openenergymonitor/guide/source/setup/emonth.markdown

 - Optional pulse sensor input

 \* *More than 4x emonTH units can be connected to a single emonPi / emonBase with manual change of RF nodeID.
-This can be done in the factory, please leave note with your online store order.*
+This can be done via [serial node ID config](https://community.openenergymonitor.org/t/emontx-emonth-configure-rf-settings-via-serial-released-fw-v2-6-v3-2/2064?u=glyn.hudson)*

 {% img /images/setup/emonth-plant.png 400 %}